junxit/us-congress-bills-116/metadata.md

 - 2019-12-19 — Reported by the Committee on Ways and Means.
 H. Rept.
 116-358, Part I.
 - 2019-12-19 — Reported by the Committee on Ways and Means.
 H. Rept.
 116-358, Part I.
 - 2019-12-19 — The previous question was ordered pursuant to a previous  order of the House.
+- 2020-01-03 — Received in the Senate and Read twice and referred jointly to the Committee on Finance; Health, Education, Labor, and Pensions; Environment and Public Works; Appropriations; Foreign Relations; Commerce, Science, and Transportation; the Budget pursuant to section 151(e)(2) of the Trade Act of 1974.